AxonIQ/reference-guide/axon-server/administration/admin-configuration/command-line-interface.md

 _Mandatory parameters_

 * _**-c**_ refers to the context name.
 The context name must match the following regular expression "\[a-zA-Z\]\[a-zA-Z\_-0-9\]\*", so it should start with a letter \(uppercase or lowercase\), followed by a combination of letters, digits, hyphens and underscores.
 * _**-n**_ refers to the comma separated list of node names that should be members of the new context.
-This parameter registers them as "PRIMARY" member nodes of that context
+This parameter registers them as "PRIMARY" member nodes of that context.

 _Optional parameters_